 Hays, Kansas was my next stop.
 There’s a lot of interesting history here, especially in the construction of the buildings.
 The children in a circle are a bronze statue called Circle of Peace.

 My next stop was a quick visit to the Cathedral of the Plains.
-This is another spot I would have loved to had the time to explore more.
+This is another spot I would have loved to have the time to explore more.
 The construction of this is absolutely stunning.
 It was a beautiful day to be there too, without a cloud in the sky.

 My next stop took me to the abandoned Walker Army Airfield.
 There’s no trespassing here, so I just wandered around outside of the property.